 Course Overview

+This module incorporates a multidisciplinary approach with a focus on the physiological and psychological effects of extra corporeal support, as well as the importance of family centred care within the critical care period.
 Practical skill acquisition and application of theoretical knowledge to a wide variety of clinical scenarios is a primary theme.
-The module follows a multidisciplinary approach with focus on the psychological and physiological effects of extra corporeal support, as well as the importance of family centred care within the critical care period.
-An overarching theme of the critical discussions throughout the module are centred around practitioners demonstrating the ability to reflect on the professional and legal responsibilities of performing enhanced roles within Paediatric Intensive Care.
+Critical discussions throughout the module are centred around practitioners demonstrating the ability to reflect on the professional and legal responsibilities of performing enhanced roles within Paediatric Intensive Care.

 Teaching

-Active learning will allow students to learn via collaboration, cooperation, and peer-based learning.
-Activities may include interactive lectures, clinical skills demonstration and supervised practice, small group activities, case-based discussions, workshops, practice simulations and tutorials.
+Active learning will allow practitioners to learn via collaboration, cooperation, and peer-based learning.
+Activities may include interactive lectures, working through frameworks for clinical assessment, patient management and decision making, small group activities, case-based discussions, workshops, and tutorials.

 Clinical skills development and simulation are delivered in fully equipped, state of the art skills labs using a range of low and high-fidelity learning modalities.